MonetDB/MonetDB-PHP/protocol_doc/README.md

         Xexport 2 400 200

-- **SQL Queries**: They always start with a lower-case `s`.
+- **SQL Queries**: They always start with a lower-case `s` and must end with a `;` colon.
     With SQL queries you can either create, update, modify or delete data, modify the database schema, etc. or you can also set session properties, like the time zone.<br><br>
     Configure automatic conversion for date-time values in the current session:

-        sSET TIME ZONE INTERVAL '+02:00' HOUR TO MINUTE
+        sSET TIME ZONE INTERVAL '+02:00' HOUR TO MINUTE;

+    Select the default schema:

+        sSET SCHEMA mySchema;

     Query the contents of a table:

-        sSELECT * FROM myTable
+        sSELECT *
+        FROM myTable;

+    Notice that the query can contain EOL characters.

 # 5. Response types